What Is Renewable Energy And Why It’s A No Brainer

 By planting devices into the earth’s crust (the deeper the hotter!), that heat energy can be converted using heat pumps and is then used for various applications, including heating buildings.

 Better yet, collecting it is pollution free, noise free, hands free and eventually (once the costs of the solar panels are paid off), free free.
-Just mount your panels on your roof, connect them to an energy storage receptacle like a battery, and let the trickle charge begin!
+Just mount your portable solar panels on your roof (or the roof of your RV), connect them to an energy storage receptacle like a battery, and let the trickle charge begin!

 As of 2011, solar technology “produced only one-tenth of one percent of the world’s energy supply”, but this is changing fast due to falling prices and gains in efficiency.
 According to National Geographic, if harnessed at maximum efficiency, one hour of sunlight could supply the world’s energy needs for an entire year.